starknet-edu/starknet-erc721/README.md

 Before we begin, make sure to check out the `IERC721.cairo` which is interface for the ERC721.

 ### Exercise 1 - Deploying and initilizing your ERC721 (2 points)

-First exercise of this part is to create your ERC721 Contract and your constructor function.

 1. Create your initial ERC721 contract.
 You will need the following:
    1. a constructor function that takes the `name` and `symbol` as input and then initializes the contract with those inputs